-[Keeping children safe, helping families thrive - GOV.UK](https://www.gov.uk/government/publications/keeping-children-safe-helping-families-thrive) underpins the [Children and Wellbeing Bill](https://www.gov.uk/government/publications/children-and-wellbeing-bill) which is a key step towards delivering the government's 'Opportunity Mission' to break the link between young people's background and their future success.
+[Keeping children safe, helping families thrive - GOV.UK](#) underpins the [Children and Wellbeing bill](#) which is a key step towards delivering the government's 'Opportunity Mission' to break the link between young people's background and their future success.
 It will better put in place support to drive high and rising standards throughout our education and care systems so that every child can achieve and thrive.
 It outlines the government's commitment to keeping families together and children safe and support children to live in family settings where children cannot remain at home, including through kinship or foster care, rather than residential care.

-In March 2025 the DfE published [The Families First Partnership \(FFP\) Programme Guide](https://www.gov.uk/government/publications/the-families-first-partnership-ffp-programme-guide).
-This sets out how every child is to be kept safe and have the opportunity to succeed, children's social care is to be reformed and committed to supporting every child to grow up in a safe, stable and loving home, for most children this means growing up within their family and support through early help and family networks.
+In March 2025 the DfE published [The Families First Partnership \(FFP\) Programme Guide](#) this sets out how every child is to be kept safe and have the opportunity to succeed, children's social care is to be reformed and committed to supporting every child to grow up in a safe, stable and loving home, for most children this means growing up within their family and support through early help and family networks.